kaicalvin/leasklab/contact/index.md

 {% capture col1 %}

 {%
-  include figure.html
+  include gmap.html
-  image="images/photo.jpg"
-  caption="Lorem ipsum"
+  caption="Where we are"
 %}

 {% endcapture %}